SUSE-Enceladus/img-proof/README.md

 **Config**

-The framework config is ini format ~/ipa/.config.
-Anything specific to the test framework can be found in this config.
+The framework config is ini format ~/.config/ipa/config.
+Anything specific to the test framework can be found in this file.
+Thus anything that is cloud framework independant such as the test dir, results dir and config file.

-Any settings relating to a CSP can be found in it's respective config.
-For example any ec2 information can be found in ~/.ec2utils.conf.
+Any settings relating to a specific cloud provider can be found in that cloud's config file.
+For example ssh key and user for EC2 can be found in ~/.ec2utils.conf.

 ```
 [default]
 tests=~/ipa/tests/
 results=~/ipa/results/
+config=~/.config/other.config
 ```

 **API**